Editor’s Note: This post was originally published in December 2012 and has been updated December 2019

 Below you’ll find A TON of cheap and easy foods (and meal ideas) that are all under $5!
 Whatta’ need?
 Whatta’ need?
 Breakfast, lunch, dinner, dessert, or snack ideas?
 I’ve got you covered!

-98 Cheap and Easy Foods to Make for Under $5…
+98 Cheap and Easy Meal Ideas to Make for Under $5…

 CHEAP AND EASY BREAKFAST FOODS FOR UNDER $5